A Wrinkle in Time: Film adaptations

-In 2003, a television adaptation of the novel was made by a collaboration of Canadian production companies, to be distributed in the United States by Disney.
+In 2003, a television adaptation of the novel was made by a collaboration of Canadian production companies, to be distributed in the United States by The Walt Disney Company.
 The movie was directed by John Kent Harrison, with a teleplay by Susan Shilliday.
-It stars Katie Stuart as Meg Murry, Alfre Woodard as Mrs. Whatsit, Alison Elliott as Mrs. Who, and Kate Nelligan as Mrs. Which.
+It stars Katie Stuart as Meg Murry, Alfre Woodard as Mrs Whatsit, Alison Elliott as Mrs Who, and Kate Nelligan as Mrs Which.
 In an interview with MSNBC / Newsweek, when L'Engle was asked if the film "met her expectations", she said, "I have glimpsed it ...
 I expected it to be bad, and it is."

 A theatrical feature film adaptation of the novel, by Walt Disney Pictures, was released in 2018.
 The film was directed by Ava DuVernay and written by Jennifer Lee and Jeff Stockwell.
 It stars Oprah Winfrey, Reese Witherspoon, Mindy Kaling, Chris Pine, Gugu Mbatha-Raw, Storm Reid, Michael Peña, and Zach Galifianakis.

 Plays

 An adaptation by James Sie premiered at the Lifeline Theatre in Chicago in 1990, and returned to the stage in 1998 and 2017.

 John Glore adapted the novel as a play that premiered in 2010.
 It was written for six actors playing 12 parts.
-One actor plays Mrs. Whatsit, the Man with Red Eyes, and Camazotz Man.
-Similarly, another performer plays the characters of Dr. Kate Murry, Mrs. Who, Camazotz Woman, and Aunt Beast.
+One actor plays Mrs Whatsit, the Man with Red Eyes, and Camazotz Man.
+Similarly, another performer plays the characters of Dr. Kate Murry, Mrs Who, Camazotz Woman, and Aunt Beast.
 The stage adaptation premiered in Costa Mesa, California, with productions in Bethesda, Maryland; Cincinnati; Philadelphia; Orlando; Portland, Oregon; and other cities.

 An adaptation by Tracy Young premiered at the Oregon Shakespeare Festival in April 2014, with productions at colleges and theaters around the U.S.

-A new musical adaptation with book by Lauren Yee and music and lyrics by Heather Christian will make its world premiere at Arena Stage in June 2025, directed by Lee Sunday Evans.
-It will star Amber Gray as Mrs. Whatsit, Vicki Lewis as Mrs. Which, Stacey Sargeant as Mrs. Who, and Taylor Iman Jones as Meg Murry.
+A new musical adaptation with book by Lauren Yee and music and lyrics by Heather Christian made its world premiere at Arena Stage in June 2025, directed by Lee Sunday Evans.
+It starred Amber Gray as Mrs Whatsit, Vicki Lewis as Mrs Which, Stacey Sargeant as Mrs Who, and Taylor Iman Jones as Meg Murry.